New members are always welcome – experienced dancers, musicians, complete beginners and everyone in between.

 We usually practice every Wednesday at 7.30pm in central London.
 And we’re now back in person after 18 months on Zoom.
 Get in touch for more info.

-You can join us at any Wednesday practice, or at one of our Taster Sessions, which are specially geared towards beginners and those who would like to come and “have a go”.
+You can join us at any Wednesday practice, or at one of our Taster Sessions, which can be specially geared towards beginners and those who would like to come and “have a go”.

 What to expect from taster sessions

 Taster Sessions run from 7.30-9.30pm on a Wednesday at our usual practice time and venue (Queensborough Community Centre).
 The advice below applies, and do let us know if you have any needs you’d like us to be aware of.
 If you didn’t know about or will miss the session and want to come along another week, you are most welcome then too!
 Just drop us a line to expect you and we’ll sort it out.

 Our Taster Sessions are two hours long, with a short break in the middle for socialising, news, and catching your breath!
 We aim to start at 7.30pm, so do join us from about 7.15pm where experienced team members will be on hand to give you a taste of what you’ve let yourself in for…